-If your child has this type of cerebral palsy, her muscles stiffen up or become tight automatically.
+If a child has this type of cerebral palsy, her muscles stiffen up or become tight automatically.
 This happens because messages from her brain to her muscles can’t get through clearly.

 Dyskinetic cerebral palsy

-In this type of cerebral palsy, when your child tries to move he might make twisting, repetitive movements with his arms, hands, legs, feet and around his mouth without meaning to.
-These movements might make it very difficult for him to sit or stand.
+In this type of cerebral palsy, when a child tries to move he might make twisting, repetitive movements with his arms, hands, legs and feet, and around his mouth.
+These movements might make it very difficult for him to sit, stand, reach or grasp.
 Dystonia and athetosis are two types of these movement problems.

 Ataxic cerebral palsy

-If your child has this type of cerebral palsy, she will have shaky and unsteady movements or tremors.
-She will also have problems with balance and might walk with her feet wide apart to help her balance.
+If a child has this type of cerebral palsy, she’ll have shaky and unsteady movements or tremors.
+She’ll also have problems with balance and might walk with her feet wide apart to help her balance.